 Have you been asked to work from home?
-Or perhaps your child’s school is cancelled or you’re practicing social distancing… or (and hopefully this isn’t the case) your family has been asked to self-isolate?
+Or perhaps you’re doing school at home or you’re practicing social distancing… or (and hopefully this isn’t the case) your family has been asked to self-isolate?

 Or, maybe it’s nothing at all to do with this current state of affairs… you just happen to be stuck at home.